 Spring Lake Park, North Mankato

 This 80-foot-long public fishing pier is dedicated to the memory of U.S. Army Staff Sergeant Jacob M. Thompson who was killed in action on his second tour of duty in Iraq in August 2007.
-A North Mankato native, SSG Thompson grew up near Spring Lake Park and developed his passion for fishing there with his father.
+A North Mankato native, SSG Thompson grew up near Spring Lake Park, where he often went fishing with his father.
 The popular park has been a favorite fishing site since its establishment in 1949.
 The addition of the new ADA-compliant pier in 2010 makes the lake accessible to all.
 Built of durable ironwood, the structure serves as a living memorial to the life and service of SSG Thompson.

 Centennial Park